-Applications are invited for Future of Humanity Institute Scholarships for DPhil students starting at the University of Oxford.
-Scholarships will be awarded to Home/EU or overseas students.
+Applications are invited for Future of Humanity Institute Scholarships for DPhil students starting at the University of Oxford. financial aid positions will be awarded to Home/EU or overseas students.

 The goal is to choose the very best students and support them as they begin work on some of the greatest challenges the human race faces.

 User Review( votes)